duncanawerbuck/ps-webapi-ef/README.md

 1. Build the application
 1. Create a controller of type 'Web API 2 Controller with actions, using Entity Framework' (so we don't have to create the context class by hand).
 1. In the new context class (WebAppContext.cs) Add DbSet<T> for Order and OrderDetail.
-1. Create context initializer (inherits from DropCreateDatabaseAlways<WebAppContext>) to ensure db is dropped/recreated always (on build or restart of app), and data is seeded for a single order.
+1. Create context initializer (inherits from DropCreateDatabaseAlways<WebAppContext>) to ensure db is dropped/recreated always (on build or restart of app).
+1. Seed data (in WebAppContextInitializer's Seed method) for 3 different orders.
+1. Call SetInitializer Application_Start in Global.asax.cs to ensure that the db is initialised and seeded each time the app starts.

 ## Next

-Seed some more data.
+Start next Module: "Creating the Web Service" (Create repository, sort out dependency injection, Breeze)